 On deck: As I Lay Dying, by William Faulkner.
 1 gig of “how to write better” e-books.

 Born in Honolulu, Hawaii, Brandi has lived in Washington, D.C., Atlanta, Houston (The Woodlands), Bastogne, Belgium, Syracuse and Watertown, New York, and Northern New Jersey (Newark and North Arlington).
 After graduating college, the U.S. Army immediately banished her to a desolate Kuwaiti desert, among other popular vacation destinations.
 Following an honorably served five years on active duty, she attended law school in New Jersey, and currently serves as a government attorney during her day job, perched on the 18th floor of a high rise.

-Brandi has also been recognized for her writing several times.
+Brandi is an award winning writer.
 Her short story, Christmas in July, was published in Texas Shorts Vol 1: An Anthology of Short Stories Written by Texas Authors.
 She was also recognized as a Finalist in the Texas Writer’s League 2017 Manuscript contest for her novel The Left Behind.

 On the blog, she writes as Olive.

 - Children’s Book: Catwings, by Ursula K. Le Guin: The book probably started my love of fantasy many, many years ago.

 - Classics: Brave New World, by Aldous Huxley, was the first book I read as a child/teenager that showed me stories can have more than one meaning: the outward story and the message.